ritsu/gnucash-reports/README.md

 * **Normalize balances for each interval**: Display values as percentages instead of monetary amounts.

 * **Display table of accounts by tag**: Show a table of all accounts and their tag values.

+The tagged-barchart report also contains a *Chart* tab for transparency, tooltip behavior, and line chart options.

 ## License
 <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">GNU GPL</a>